mernst/uwisdom/Mit.md

 <olc-unix@mit.edu>

-Running long jobs on Athena:
-Myron Freeman (<fletch1@eecs.mit.edu>), who goes by "Fletch", is the sysadmin for eecs-course.mit.edu, which is an Athena machine on which long-running jobs can be run.

-Athena combination:  on Athena, run:  tellme combo
+Athena door lock combination:  on Athena, run:  tellme combo

 If your Athena dotfiles (.bashrc, .cshrc, .environment) become corrupted, you can try 'quarantining' your personalized dotfiles (move them aside) and then copying over the dotfiles found in /usr/prototype_usr/ .

-athena.csail.mit.edu is owned by Frans Kaashoek.

 To create a Wiki on Athena: